amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 3.2 Define model architecture
 As the problem (traffic sign classfication) is a typical image recognition problem, it's the best to try CNN-based network model.
 As the problem task only involes 43 classes and around 30,000 training images, very deep CNN models such as VGG/Inception/ResNet are not suitable.
 For simplicity and effectiveness, I choose the model based on LeNet 5.
-My final architecture involves a convolutional neural network (CNN) similar to that of LeNet, but with several important updates/changes.
+My final architecture involves a convolutional neural network (CNN) similar to that of LeNet 5, but with several important updates/changes.
 In general, the architecture incorporates two convolution layers (conv1 and conv2) followed by three fully connected layers (fc1, fc2 and fc3, fc3 is used for logit output).
 To help to reduce the overfitting effect, I apply dropout method: append dropout layer after fc1 and fc2 respectivey, which take the majority part of parameters in the whole network.

 General Parameters: